-It is said that the clock was made by a mad clockmaker who ended his life by throwing himself into the gears of the clock, cursing the clock and anyone attempting to fix it.
+It is said that the clock was made by a mad clockmaker who ended his life by throwing himself into the gears, cursing the clock and anyone attempting to fix it.
 While its dark origins are most likely the stuff of urban legends, Prague’s Astronomical Clock is still impressive, considering it was built in 1380.

 The mechanism features four moving automatons as well as rotating figurines of the 12 apostles.
 Moving statues representing vanity, greed, and death also appear at intervals.

 The technological work of wonder also displays German time, Babylonian Time, Sidereal time, Bohemian time, the moon’s various phases, and the sun’s journey through various zodiac constellations.
 A calendar dial located below the clock shows the day of the week, the day of the month, and feast days.